dojoengine/emoji-man/readme.md

 b.
 Adding a new system
 c.
 Run building via sozo to test

-### Step 4: Adding a new component to a system
+### Step 4: Adding a new model to a system

 a.
-Adding a new component
+Adding a new model
 b.
 Adding a trait!!
 c.
 Using the trait in a system
 d.
 Running build to check

 ### Step 5: Sozo and the cli

 a.
-Deeper into Scarb
+Deeper into sozo
 b.
 Spinning Katana up
+c.
+Spinning up torii and pointing to world

 ### Step 6: Clean up